National symbols of Switzerland: Other Swiss symbols

 Switzerland currently does not have a national animal, but the animal most commonly associated with Switzerland, or Alpine culture in general, is the cow.
-However, various other animals have been used to represent the Swiss nation, such as the marmot, ibex, St. Bernhard and blackbird.
-There are, in addition, also a handful of cantons who use a certain animal as symbol.
-These include the bear, bull, ram, ibex, lion and eagle.
-Other popular Swiss symbols worth mentioning may include Swiss cheese, Swiss chocolate, Rösti and the Swiss Army knife.
+However, various other animals have been used to represent the Swiss nation, such as the marmot, ibex, St. Bernard, and blackbird.
+There are also a handful of cantons who use a certain animal as a symbol.
+These include the bear, bull, ram, ibex, lion, and eagle.
+Other popular Swiss symbols include Swiss chocolate, Rösti, and the Swiss Army knife.